semioverse/play/README.md

 # Oxels as perspectives 👁️🧩

-**Interestingly the structure created by threading/weaving oxels embodies the concept of perception 👁️.** For example, imagine constructing oxels to symbolize all individuals populating your life-world, yourself included 👥🌍🧩.
+**Interestingly the structure created by threading/weaving oxels embodies the concept of perception 👁️ (or reference-frames).** For example, imagine constructing oxels to symbolize all individuals populating your life-world, yourself included 👥🌍🧩.

 You would embark on a process of threading from yourself to others: